nmundhra/web50-projects-2020-project1/README.md

 The project uses the flask framework to create a book review website.
 Database is postgresql.

-Following technologies are used: ## Python, Flask, SQLalchemy, ninja 2, html and css.
+Following technologies are used: ## Python, Flask, SQLalchemy, postgre sql, REST API, ninja 2, html and css.
 The site also use the goodreads API to display the review counts for a particular book.

 # templates: